Scapegoat Hill

 Scapegoat Hill is a small village 5 miles (8 km) west of Huddersfield, West Yorkshire, England.
 It is near to the villages of Slaithwaite and Golcar.
 The village together with nearby Bolster Moor has a population of 1,246.

 This Pennine village is 328 metres above sea level at its highest point (near the millennium stone).
+This leads to good views over Huddersfield and the Colne Valley.
 It is also nearby the Moorside Edge Radio transmitter.